joowkim/learning-materials/PCA.md

 **Note default calculation of princomp uses divisor N(biased estimate) for the covariance matirx instead of N-1(unbiased estimate)**

 [reference - Applied Multivariate Statistical Analysis lecture note by Prof Chris Bilder ](http://www.chrisbilder.com/multivariate/sections.html)

+# Difference between LDA and PCA

+PC1 accounts for the most variation in the data, whereas LDA aims to maximaze the separation between the groups.
+(Both find linear combination of observed varaibles and elements in eigen vectors.)